Get the right travel insurance for you

 Protect your possessions.
 Even if your home contents insurance covers items away from the home, it might not provide the scope of cover you require.
 For example, an expensive item such as a camera, tablet computer or piece of jewellery might fall outside the limits of your policy.

-And the excess on your contents policy might be higher than that on your travel insurance, meaning you would have to pay more towards the cost of the claim.
+What's more, you could have a no claims bonus on your home contents insurance that would be reduced or removed if you made a claim, or the excess on your contents policy may be higher than that on your travel insurance, meaning you would have to pay more towards the cost of the claim.

-The cover for UK holidays will not be as extensive as for overseas trips though.
+Cover for UK holidays will not normally be as extensive as for overseas trips though.
 As mentioned above, you generally cannot claim for the cost of medical treatment as the insurer will expect you to be treated under the NHS.
 Also, the policy will only cover accommodation and journeys booked in advance, and the holiday must be beyond a certain distance (say, 25 miles) from where you live.

 The policy might also stipulate a minimum length of stay at your destination, such as three nights, so if your plans don't fit this ensure you buy dedicated UK cover to protect those short trips.
-Business trips may also be excluded so again check the small print.
+Business trips may also be excluded, so again check the small print.